NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 A. Fees and Compensation

-Subscription Fee: BrightPlan works with employers to offer Financial Wellness programs, under which employers pay some or all of a negotiated fee on behalf of their employees (“Subscription Fee”).
-In the event an employee leaves the employer they may opt to remain a client of BrightPlan and pay the Subscription Fee which is no more than $20 each month, payable in advance, charged to the client’s credit card.
+Subscription Fee: BrightPlan works with employers to offer Financial Wellness programs, under which employers pay some or all of a negotiated fee on behalf of their employees ("Subscription Fee").
+In the event an employee leaves the employer they may opt to remain a client of BrightPlan and pay the Subscription Fee which is no more than $20 each month.

 BrightPlan reserves the right to reduce, waive, or suspend any fee or any part thereof for any period for any client at its sole discretion.